-- (a) No Indian shall operate a Tobacco Outlet within the boundaries of the Nez Perce Reservation unless that Tobacco Outlet has a valid license duly issued by the Nez Perce Tribe. - (b) A Tobacco Outlet may obtain a Tobacco Outlet license on an annual basis from the Nez Perce Tribe by submitting a completed application form provided by the Nez Perce Tribe upon request and paying an annual license fee of \$200.
+(a) No Indian shall operate a Tobacco Outlet within the boundaries of the Nez Perce Reservation unless that Tobacco Outlet has a valid license duly issued by the Nez Perce Tribe.

+(b) A Tobacco Outlet may obtain a Tobacco Outlet license on an annual basis from the Nez Perce Tribe by submitting a completed application form provided by the Nez Perce Tribe upon request and paying an annual license fee of \$200.
 The amount of the annual license fee shall be established by resolution by the Nez Perce Tribal Executive Committee.
 Licensed outlets shall be advised in writing no later than the last business day of November of the amount of the annual license fee for the next year.
 The fee for any application submitted during the calendar year shall be prorated.
-The Nez Perce Tribe is under no obligation to issue any Tobacco Outlet license. - (c) A Tobacco Outlet shall purchase tobacco products only from those distributors that have a valid Distributor's License duly issued by the Nez Perce Tribe.
-Sales of cigarettes by Tobacco Outlets shall not exceed 48 cartons for each individual transaction. - (d) Each Tobacco Outlet shall provide to the Nez Perce Tribe a report on the volume of cigarettes and other tobacco products purchased from distributors the preceding month, to be postmarked by the tenth day of each month.
+The Nez Perce Tribe is under no obligation to issue any Tobacco Outlet license.

+(c) A Tobacco Outlet shall purchase tobacco products only from those distributors that have a valid Distributor's License duly issued by the Nez Perce Tribe.
+Sales of cigarettes by Tobacco Outlets shall not exceed 48 cartons for each individual transaction.

+(d) Each Tobacco Outlet shall provide to the Nez Perce Tribe a report on the volume of cigarettes and other tobacco products purchased from distributors the preceding month, to be postmarked by the tenth day of each month.
 If such a report is not received by the Nez Perce Tribe within seven days of the required postmark date, it shall create a presumption that a violation has occurred and shall subject the tobacco outlet to the sanctions provided herein.
 Such sanctions shall begin to be assessed on the eighth day after the date the report is required to be postmarked.
-If the report is received after the seven day mailing period and the postmark date on the envelope is found to be after the date it is required to be postmarked, sanctions will be assessed as to the number of days it was postmarked late.
-If the report is received and found to be mailed on or before the required postmark date, no penalty will be assessed. (amended by NPTEC 9/27/11)
+If the report is received after the seven day mailing period and the postmark date on the envelope is found to be after the date it is required to be postmarked, sanctions will be be mailed on or before the required postmark date, no penalty will be assessed. (amended by NPTEC 9/27/11)

 (e) There is levied and there shall be collected, a tax upon the distribution of all cigarettes and other tobacco products purchased by a Tobacco or Liquor Outlet in an amount to be established by NPTEC resolution.
 Such amount may be adjusted by NPTEC resolution with thirty (30) days written notice prior to the adjustment to the licensed Tobacco or Liquor Outlet Operators and the Licensed Distributors.
 The tax on other tobacco products besides cigarettes shall equal a percentage of the wholesale sales prices of such tobacco products.
 The percentage of the levy shall be set by NPTEC resolution.
-The tax shall be imposed at the time the Licensed Distributor (a) brings, or causes to be brought tobacco products for sale to licensed Operators or tobacco outlets, (b) makes, manufactures, or fabricates tobacco products for sale to licensed Operators or tobacco outlets, or (c) ships or transports tobacco products to licensed Operators or tobacco outlets to be sold by those licensed Operators or tobacco outlets. (amended by NTPEC 9/27/11)
+The tax shall be imposed at the time the Licensed Distributor (a) brings or causes to be brought tobacco products for sale to licensed Operators or tobacco outlets, (b) makes, manufactures, or fabricates tobacco products to licensed Operators or tobacco outlets to be sold by those licensed Operators or tobacco outlets. (amended by NTPEC 9/27/11)